-Amazon Web Services Accounts that are hardened by CenturyLink will provide our tools and Operations Staff permissions as discussed in the Service Guide.
-The Service Guide provides a high-level overview of those permissions.
-The goal of this is to provide some more detail (without posting the specific AWS JSON files used).
-The groups requiring the permissions will be described along with the type of permissions they are expected to have.
+As discussed in the Service Guide, CenturyLink will provide tools and Operations Staff permissions for Amazon Web Services (AWS) accounts that we harden.
+The Service Guide provides a high-level overview of those permissions, describing the groups requiring permissions and the type of permissions they are expected to have.

-Users of accounts that already have or are considering CenturyLink Optimization of AWS Accounts.
+Account users that have or are considering CenturyLink Optimization of AWS Accounts.
 This is for all new AWS accounts created through Cloud Application Manager and any existing account moving into CenturyLink's care.